 Some parents report that they have successfully used these Y-spindles on Summer Infant brand baby gates but be warned – they do not work across the entire range.
 While you can also use this method at the top of your stairs, I prefer to stick with a fully hardware mounted option (better safe than sorry).

 If you have a dog that can jump small buildings or a baby that climbs like a monkey then you need a baby gate with a bit of extra height An extra tall baby gate is just what you need.
 But here’s the thing – The definition of “Extra tall” varies from brand to brand.
 I’m serious, check it out:

 Don’t get me wrong, these are all great baby gates.
 But extra tall they ain’t.
 Now to me, extra tall means that an NBA center would have trouble stepping over this baby gate (ya hear that Shaq?).
-Fortunately, there are two baby gates that pass the Shaquille O’Neal step over test.
+Fortunately, there are two baby gates that pass the Shaquille O’Neal step-over test.
 One is the Regalo Easy Step Extra Tall coming in at a cool 41 inches tall and my personal favorite:

-Fits: 28” – 32” (111” Max with extension pieces, sold separately).
+Fits: 28” – 32” (111” Max with extension pieces, sold separately)

 So the Dreambaby is half an inch shorter than the Regalo Extra Tall but the quality difference and ability to extend this baby gate to a whopping 111” with extension pieces made this baby gate the clear winner.
 While this baby gate is pressure mounted, you do have the option of drilling the gate into the wall for a more permanent (and sturdy) solution.
 Yep, that means you can even mount this baby gate at the top of the stairs (just make sure you screw it in securely).

 The door can be opened with a single hand, swings both ways (the Regalo Extra tall only swings one way) and automatically closes.
 One word of warning on the auto-close feature – it can be a little loud.
 If you want to sneak away from your sleeping baby you will have to attach the door to the gate yourself rather than letting it shut automatically.

 Just to give you an idea of exactly how high this baby gate is, at 5’5” it will come up to your sternum.
 That’s pretty tall and a young child will be unable to reach the latch without assistance (say, climbing on a box).
 Definitely the best extra tall baby gate on the market right now.

 Sometimes it feels like it would just be easier to wrap a baby gate around your entire house and be done with it.
-If you are pulling your hair out trying track down an unusual baby gate for say your hearth or some other oddly shaped household object then try this baby gate that takes no hostages:
+If you are pulling your hair out trying track down an unusual baby gate, for say your hearth or some other oddly shaped household object, then try this baby gate that takes no hostages:

 If there was a contender for the best baby gate ever award (this should exist) this would be it.
-With this gate and your imagination you can literally fence off anything in your house.
+With this gate and your imagination, you can literally fence off anything in your house.
 Still not convinced?
 Check this out: